edthedev/edthedev.github.io/blog/productive.md

 When I accepted that the second question matters, my approach to task management flipped on its head.

-As I have worked diligemtly to enable work that matters, I have discovered that *less is more*.
+As I have worked diligently to enable work that matters, I have discovered that *less is more*.

 It is not my job to encourage my team to *do more*.

 It is my job to encourage my team to *focus on work that matters*.

 I love juggling, so we're going to talk about juggling.
+I don't have a better transition here.
+Hopefully it will make sense in a minute.

 When juggling in a group, there are more successful throws if the count of objects in motion stays *below* what the team can currently handle.
 Stretching the metaphor, it also matters that only correct expected matching objects are being thrown.
-Flaming torches are only acceptable when the team has trained extensively to juggle flaming torches and is expecting flaming torches to be thrown at them.
+Flaming torches are only acceptable when the team has *trained extensively* to juggle flaming torches and *is expecting* flaming torches to be thrown at them.

-So my job as manager is not to *encourage more throws*, or *scold people who fail to catch*.
+So my job as manager is not to *encourage more throws*, or to *scold people who fail to catch*.

 My job is to *prevent throws that are valueless or  disruptive*.